sustainable-software-guidelines/Sustainable-Software-Development/README.md

 ## Questions
 We welcome any questions or discussions.
-Check you [Questions](./Questions.md/) for more details.
+Check out [Questions](./Questions.md/) for more details.

 **Together, we can build a more sustainable digital future.**